-Vegetarians who eat eggs but do not drink milk are called ovo-vegetarians.
+Yes, but vegetarians who eat eggs but do not drink milk are called ovo-vegetarians.
 Some vegetarians choose to eat eggs but not milk because of the industrial practices in milk production.
 Many believe that milk factories keep cows pregnant in order for a cow to constantly produce milk.
-Others believe that taking a cow’s milk denies her calves their own mother’s milk, which is cruel to young animals.
+Others believe that taking an animal’s milk denies her offspring their own mother’s milk, which is cruel to young animals.

-Vegetarians that eat both eggs and dairy are called ovo-lacto vegetarians.
+Yes, vegetarians that eat both eggs and dairy are called ovo-lacto vegetarians.
 These are the most common types of vegetarians.
 Since producing dairy and eggs does not kill the animal it came from, they can consume these products and foods that have these as an ingredient.

 Can Vegetarians Eat Fish?